Skip to main content

 Right Now

-Lately I've been splitting my time between build-work and strategy-work.
+I'm splitting my time between build-work and strategy-work.
 In build-work, I'm designing practical, agentic systems and automation loops with a strong UX lens.
-In strategy-work, I'm working with leaders on practical AI adoption.
+In strategy-work, I'm working with leaders on practical AI adoption, organisational design, and company culture.

 I write and speak about the patterns I see, particularly how automation changes not just what we do, but how we think.
 Recent pieces include the impact of Documentation as Infraculture, for when AI agents join your team, and how to think about Loops, Leaps, and Leadership in the context of orchestrated momentum.